copasi/model_replicator/examples/Row_of_cells_gap_junctions/README.md

  2. create plots to display [Ca] and [IP3] in each cell,
  3. set up an event to add the perturbation.

-After doing these operations in the resulting file, we obtain a figure that reproduces the behavior displayed in Fig. 3A and 3B of reference 1.
+After doing these operations and saving the file as *ex2case1ready.cps* , we obtain a figure that reproduces the behavior displayed in Fig. 3A and 3B of reference 1.

 ![Reproduction of behavior in Fig.3A and 3B of reference 1, constant IP3 is applied in cell 1 and this causes calcium waves in cells 2-6 at different times](ex2case1.png)